New Lord Street

 We are working in partnership with the City of Swan and CPB Contractors to deliver the New Lord Street project.
 The high quality, dual carriageway road will connect Reid Highway and Gnangara Road, removing one the major bottlenecks on our local road network – the southbound approach to the Marshall Road roundabout, where queues during the morning peak can extend to 2.5 kilometres.

-- Reduced to a single shared lane
+- Reduced to a single lane in each direction

-- Speed limit reduced to 40 km/h
+- Speed limit reduced to 40 km/h during night works

 Scope of works